PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

 Overview
 --------

-This tutorial is aimed at novice skillet builders who want to work through building a sample skillet.
+This tutorial is designed to help the user build an introductory configuration skillet.
+The tutorial will showcase PanHandler, along with several SkilletBuilder tools that assist the user in creating, editing, and testing skillets.
 The configuration tutorial will create a simple configuration including:

-  * An IP External Dynamic List (EDL) object
+  - An IP External Dynamic List (EDL) object
-  * A Tag object
+  - A Tag object
-  * Security rules (Inbound and Outbound) referencing the EDL and tag objects
+  - Security rules (Inbound and Outbound) referencing the EDL and tag objects

 The video provides an end-to-end perspective for building a configuration skillet as a complement to the documentation content.